bgamari/ghc-wiki-import/proposal/native-cpp.md

 **Disadvantages**

-- Requires menpower and time
+- Requires manpower and time
 - Additional long-term maintenance effort for GHC-HQ

+### Plan 3a: Embed [
+hackage:hpp](http://hackage.haskell.org/package/hpp) into GHC

+Since this wiki page was first written, [ hackage:hpp](http://hackage.haskell.org/package/hpp) has been written, which is BSD3 licensed.

 ### Plan 4: Bundle `cpphs`-based executable with GHC